 If New Mexico fails to develop its own regional haze plans, it will face the potential imposition of a Federal Implementation Plan (FIP) by EPA.
 A FIP could entail emissions limitations for certain sources with less input provided by New Mexico stakeholders.

 Western regional haze issues differ significantly from eastern issues with natural events such as wildfires, high-wind dust storms and international emission sources contributing to haze in western Class I Areas more often and more significantly than in eastern Class I Areas.
 All visitors to Class I Areas deserve the beautiful vistas for which New Mexico can boast.
 Lack of careful planning and decision making for a Regional Haze SIP revision could endanger the experience that visitors expect and deserve.
 Additionally, many of the same pollutants that cause haze also have a health standard, so regulating these pollutants benefits New Mexicans’ health.

-NM has developed a set of guiding principles and a timeline for satisfying the EPA requirements.
-Guiding Principles and the timeline are available at the following links:
+NM has developed a set of guiding principles, a public involvement plan and a timeline for satisfying the EPA requirements available at the following links:

 For inquiries related to the development of the NM Regional Haze SIP, contact Mark Jones at (505) 566-9746 or email@example.com.
-For inquiries related to the Albuquerque – Bernalillo County Regional Haze SIP, contact Ed Merta of the City of Albuquerque at (505) 768-2660 or firstname.lastname@example.org.
+For inquiries related to the Albuquerque – Bernalillo County Regional Haze SIP, contact Andrew Daffern City of Albuquerque at 505-366-4839 firstname.lastname@example.org.

 If you or someone you know is interested in participating in or following the Regional Haze planning process, please go to https://public.govdelivery.com/accounts/NMED/subscriber/new and register for the new AQB Regional Haze Announcements topic.
 Although NMED is in the early stages of planning, announcements will begin soon and this email alert system will be the best way to stay abreast of current events regarding Regional Haze.